roadsidemultimedia/Docs/customize/base-child-theme.md

 By default, the PageLines child is named Base Theme with all the files stored in the **dms-template-theme** directory.
 However, at some point you may wish to change the name of the Base child theme.

-Before proceeding with the following instructions, make sure the Base Theme is not the currently active theme (it can cause errors) by going to **Wordpress Admin Dashboard → Appearance → Themes** and clicking the **Activate link** for PageLines DMS.
+Before proceeding with the following instructions, make sure the Base Theme is not the currently active theme (it can cause errors) by going to **WordPress Admin Dashboard → Appearance → Themes** and clicking the **Activate link** for PageLines DMS.

 Once the Base Theme has been deactived, open your FTP client, connect to your server and navigate to the following directory **wp-content → themes → dms-template-theme**.